 The music business minor is a course of study designed both for the music major desiring additional preparation in business and for the non-music major interested in pursuing a career in the music industry.
 With the music business minor, students are given the opportunity to enroll in coursework and participate in on-site field experiences that address specific professional skills necessary to enter today's music industry.
 The minor is a collaborative program between the music and business departments.

 Requirements: 8 credits

 MUS/BUS 105 The Music Business:

-Marketing, Promotion,

-Publishing, Recording
+Marketing, Promotion, Publishing, Recording

-- ECO 113 Principles of Microeconomics - MIS 175 Principles of Computing for Business - ACC 221 Principles of Accounting I - MUS/BUS 399 Internship (approved for the Music Business Minor)
+MIS 260 Problem Solving for Business ACC 221 Principles of Accounting I

+MUS/BUS 399 Internship (approved for the

+Music Business Minor)

 One of the following: